joanseg/The-Positioning-Manual/chapters/12-Making-the-specialization-decision.md

 - Your risk tolerance
 - Your financial strength or lack thereof
 - Other aspects of your personality, like curiosity and assertiveness
-- Other aspects of your life situation, like your ability to work harder or longer hours for a time, or lack thereof
+- Other aspects of your life situation, like your ability to work harder or longer hours for a time, or a limited ability to do this burst of extra short-term work.

 Taken together, these 7 factors tend to define your starting point.